Texas Cichlid Care Guide: The Only Cichlid Native to the United States

 Appearance

-These remarkable large fish of the cichlid species can be up to 12 inches in length, dominating any aquarium.
+These remarkable large fish of the cichlid species is up to 12 inches in length, dominating any aquarium.
 They have a mostly dark base, with blue and green colored scales that give it a shiny look.
 Their shine is complimented by their trademark body shape, comprising an expansive dorsal fin accompanied by a broad lateral line.
 All these elements define this intimidating type of fish that is unrivaled in beauty!

 Types Of Texas Cichlids (And Color Variations)